You are free to choose, but you are not free of the consequences of those choices.

 Even the small things, no, especially the little decisions that we regard as trivial such as our daily habits and routines, are incredibly important since we perform them each day.

-Imagine how much healthier and competent you would be if you’d spend some time on consciously making the right decisions such as exercising multiple times a week, or spending just 30 minutes daily on learning something valuable.
+Imagine how much healthier and competent you would be if you’d spend some time consciously making the right decisions, such as exercising multiple times a week, or spending just 30 minutes daily on learning something valuable.
 In merely one year, you would be unrecognizable from the current you, and in a good way.

 Call to action